Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 The Tourism Authority of Thailand (TAT) projects 30 to 34 million international arrivals in 2026, a deliberately cautious range that reflects geopolitical uncertainty, air connectivity constraints, energy price volatility and regional competition.

-With 11,685,810 international arrivals between January 1 and April 30, 2026, the lower end of that range remains achievable.
-The upper end of 34 million, however, would require stronger momentum in the second half of the year, especially when the high season returns later in the year.
+With 14,032,660 international arrivals between January 1 and May 31, 2026, the lower end of that range remains achievable.
+To reach 30 million visitors, Thailand would need around 15.97 million additional visitors over the final seven months of the year.
+The upper end of 34 million would require stronger momentum in the second half of the year, especially when the high season returns later in the year.

-The April decline does not undermine the overall strength of Thailand’s tourism market, but it does call for caution when interpreting the figures.
+The slowdown observed after February does not undermine the overall strength of Thailand’s tourism market, but it does call for caution when interpreting the figures.
 Thailand still has a large tourism base, without showing a spectacular acceleration for now.

 What Thailand tourism trends mean for travelers in 2026